-- Keep taking Actonel and Calcium as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep taking Actonel and Calcium (risedronate and calcium) as you have been told by your doctor or other health care provider, even if you feel well.

 - Do not take the risedronate and calcium on the same day.
-Talk with your doctor if you are not sure how to take this medicine.
+Talk with your doctor if you are not sure how to take Actonel and Calcium (risedronate and calcium).

 - This medicine prevents many other drugs from getting into the body.
-If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than Actonel and Calcium.
+If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than Actonel and Calcium (risedronate and calcium).

 - Take with a full glass of water.

 - Take with plain water only.
 Avoid taking with mineral water, milk, or other drinks.